You’ve probably heard about FIRE (Financial Independence and Early Retirement).

 I have a solution: Semi-retirement.

-Why you should semi-retire instead of retire
+Why you should semi-retire and travel the world instead of retiring completely

 Full early retirement can go wrong in ways you’d least expect.
 I have a friend that retired to the beaches of Thailand in his early 30s.
 Money issues didn’t end his retirement after one year.